Auralith

 Approach and Strategy

 Auralith represents a synthesis of digital innovation and local intelligence.
 It adopts a site-responsive, sustainable design approach that merges local, traditional materials with advanced digital fabrication.
-The architectural form is shaped by the properties of natural materials and the environment of the site around Khor Fakkan.
+The architectural form is shaped by the properties of natural materials and the environment surrounding the site.
 Modular infrastructure of the innovative construction methods and the spatial elements ensures adaptability and scalability.
-Both the autonomous systems for production and resilient strategies in the house make it possible to create a home in the UAE desert.
+Both the autonomous systems for production and resilient strategies in the house make it possible to create a home in remote places.
 The design prioritizes low embodied carbon, material honesty, and ecological sensitivity, offering a replicable model for high-performance architecture rooted in context, innovation, and environmental responsibility.

 Sustainability Features

-The screens are designed to collect the ample humidity in air for irrigation in connection with the green roof and grey water reuse system.
-Other parts of the reuse system include energy efficient heat pumps, photovoltaics integrated into the large wind lenses over the two interior courtyards, and battery back-up power to allow the house to be largely separated from the grid.
+The screens are designed to collect humidity from the air for irrigation in connection with the green roof and grey water reuse system.
+Other parts of the reuse system include energy efficient heat pumps, photovoltaics above the two interior courtyards, and battery back-up power to allow the house to be largely separated from the electrical grid.

 Construction Innovation